Rating Animals’ Quality Of Life

 The researchers in this study adapted the Veil of Ignorance to include other animals – what animals would a human accept being born as?
 If we knew there was a chance we would be born as a factory-farmed pig or chicken, would we change our farming and dietary practices?

 In general, and perhaps unsurprisingly, wild animals fared better in terms of freedom and stress.
 While human encroachment does limit some animals from performing their natural behaviors, the vast majority are free to do what they wish.
 Furthermore, apart from acute periods of stress (predation, competition for mating, severe weather, etc.), their lives are relatively stress-free.
 Mortality rates are usually high, especially for smaller animals like insects, rodents, and birds.
 Disease rates vary between species, but no wild animals have access to veterinary care.
-Overall quality of life ratings ranged from close to the top, in the case of wild chimpanzees, to near the bottom in the case of wild bugs and fish.
+Overall quality of life ratings for wild animals ranged from close to the top, in the case of wild chimpanzees, to near the bottom in the case of wild bugs and fish.

 No farmed animal in this study was regarded as having a positive life experience.
 Cows used for meat fared the best, as their lives were evaluated as largely neutral with brief punctuations of extreme stress and pain (dehorning, transport, slaughter).
 The animals that were given the lowest ranking were all “poultry”: factory-farmed turkeys, factory-farmed broiler chickens, and laying hens in battery cages.
 The reasons for these were mostly the same: a stressful environment, inability to perform natural behaviors, rampant disease and injury, overcrowding, and poor environmental quality.
 The only non-human animals with positive life experiences in this report were wild chimpanzees, who were also the only non-human animals to pass the Veil of Ignorance test.